-    - A sprinkle of Black Lava Sea Salt
+- A sprinkle of Activated Charcoal Black Sea Salt

 - Pour the Guinness into a saucepan and bring to the boil.
 Keep at a rolling boil and reduce until you have a thick syrup in the base of the pan - around 3-5 tbsp.
 This can take 30 to 60 minutes, however keep a careful eye on it as the last quarter can reduce and burn very quickly.